Blog August 16, 2024

 So, he said, malware must run to fulfil its purpose, presenting cyber security teams and SOCs with numerous opportunities for detection – which is, of course, a paradox.

-The duo then revealed how easy it is to use malicious AI like ‘MalwareGPT’ to create basic infostealer code in seconds, then make it more sophisticated, (including encryption, anti-analysis techniques, code obfuscation, polymorphic behaviour and anti-forensic techniques) again, in seconds.
+The duo then revealed how easy it is to use malicious AI like ‘MalwareGPT’ to create basic infostealer code in seconds, then make it more sophisticated, (including encryption, anti-analysis techniques, code obfuscation, polymorphic behavior and anti-forensic techniques) again, in seconds.

 They then explained that while debugging or modification might be required, this can also be performed by AI in seconds along with the final step, of creating a phishing email or other malicious tool to gain access to the target.